peteroupc/petero-csharp/docs/PeterO.ArrayUtil.md

  * &lt;T&gt;: Any object type.

-<b>Returns:</b>
+<b>Return Value:</b>

-True if both enumerable objects are null or both enumerable objects have the same elements and number of elements in the same order; otherwise, false.
+ `true`  if both enumerable objects are null or both enumerable objects have the same elements and number of elements in the same order; otherwise, false .

 ### ArraysEqual